KeyvanArj/cryptography-in-use/encoding/binary-to-text/README.md

         15 P            32 g            49 x
         16 Q            33 h            50 y

 Special processing is performed if fewer than 24 bits are available at the end of the data being encoded.
 A full encoding quantum is always completed at the end of a quantity.
 When fewer than 24 input bits are available in an input group, bits with value zero are added (on the right) to form an integral number of 6-bit groups.
 Since it encodes by group of 3 bytes, when last group of 3 bytes miss one byte then = is used, when it miss 2 bytes then == is used for padding.

-In `URL/Filename safe` version, the `-` is used for `62` instead of `+` ,
-and the `_` is used for `63` instead of `/` .
+In `URL/Filename safe` version, the `-` is used for `62` instead of `+` , and the `_` is used for `63` instead of `/`.
 This encoding may be referred to as "base64url".
-This encoding should not be regarded as the same as the "base64" encoding and should not be referred to as only "base64".
+This encoding should not be regarded as the same as the "base64" encoding and should not be referred to as only "base64" .

 In `OpenSSL` , the `Standard` version has been implemented since OpenSSL 1.1.1j 16 Feb 2021.

-### Example
+### Examples

-#### manual encoding
+#### Manual encoding

 Suppose that the input byte array is [0xff, 0xe2].